lhn136/todoList/README.md

 ## Development

 I developed this with both DOM manipulation and jQuery.
 I am more famliar with DOM manipulation.
-I just wanted to applied some jQuery techniques to this project
+I just wanted to apply  jQuery techniques to this project

 ## Built With